-I consider it my job as wedding planner to organize the necessities of your wedding in Central Park.
+I consider it my job as wedding planner to organize the necessities of your wedding ceremony in Central Park.
 I consider those necessities as the legalities, the location and the photos for your lasting memories.
 I also offer advice as part of my services.
 This advice means different things to different clients.
 This list has been created with my clients in mind.
 The majority of my clients are visitors in New York, but have visited before at least once.
 A question I am often asked is for recommendations of good places for the couples to eat on their wedding day, to celebrate their union, either as a couple or with their guests.

 I love food, and New York is a great place for people who love food.
 I had intended to compile a top ten, but that was too difficult, so it has turned into a top twenty.
 I have chosen some restaurants that are close to Central Park, to reduce travel time for the couple and their party.
 Nineteen of the twenty restaurants are in Manhattan for the same reason.
 I have tried to cover lots of different types of cuisines, and a wide range of meal prices.
 My intention is an emphasis on New-York-ness of some kind – either the history, great views or some kind of NYC vibe that you don’t get anywhere else.
 These are not in order of preference.